Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 22. upon what you do in 20 and 21 do the same for section too. see git documentation for more details.
+23. add some styling in the card.
+24.